galliume/poulpeEngine/README.md

 ./bin/plpShadersCompilation.sh
 ```

-Generate the project and run with CMake :
+Generate the project with CMake :

 ```
-clear && ./bin/plpBuild.sh && ./build/Debug/Debug/poulpeEngine
+clear && ./bin/plpBuild.sh && ./bin/plpBuild.sh -i
 ```

-You can also generate and build yourself using CMake and the IDE you want.
+Compile with your IDE the project generated in build/Debug or build/Release

 By default the project is compiled with clang+ (see in ./bin/plpBuild.sh)